-After you've explored the museum, walk north along the edge of Tiergarten Park.
-About halfway up you'll see one of the city's most famous landmarks: Brandenburg Gate.
+After you've explored the museum, walk north along the edge of Tiergarten Park, and about halfway up you'll see one of the city's most famous landmarks: Brandenburg Gate.

 Built in 1791, this 18th-century gate looks like something from Ancient Greece - and indeed, it was modelled after Propylaea, the gateway to the Acropolis in Athens, Greece.
 Twelve Doric columns are topped by a chariot drawn by four horses, making for quite the stunning sight.

-Throughout the years, Brandenburg Gate has played a part in many political and historical events.
+Throughout the years, Brandenburg Gate has played a part in many important political and historical events.